GoogleCloudPlatform/functions-framework-dotnet/docs/testing.md

 class is a derived class allowing you to use the function type as a type argument, avoiding the need for any other configuration.

-`FunctionTestServer` is typically used in one of three ways.
+`FunctionTestServer` is typically used in one of four ways.
 The examples given below are for xUnit, but other test frameworks provide similar functionality.

+- Most simply, you can derive your test class from `FunctionTestBase<TFunction>`, which is described below.
 - It can be constructed directly within the test.
 This should be in the context of a `using` statement to dispose of the server afterwards.
 See [SimpleHttpFunctionTest_WithTestServerInTest](../examples/Google.Cloud.Functions.Examples.IntegrationTests/SimpleHttpFunctionTest_WithTestServerInTest.cs)